tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # TE YANG Model

 The generic TE YANG module ('ietf-te') is meant to manage and operate a TE network.
-This includes creating, modifying and retrieving TE tunnels, LSPs, and interfaces and their associated attributes (e.g. Administrative-Groups, SRLGs, etc.).
+This includes creating, modifying and retrieving TE Tunnels, LSPs, and interfaces and their associated attributes (e.g. Administrative-Groups, SRLGs, etc.).

 The detailed tree structure is provided in {{fig-highlevel}}.